-Former national champion Jordan Leen is serving in his third season an assistant coach with the Virginia wrestling team.
+Former national champion Jordan Leen is serving in his fifth season an assistant coach with the Virginia wrestling team.
 Leen was a four-time NCAA qualifier and three-time All-America selection while competing at Cornell.

-Virginia has had two standout seasons since Leen's arrival, highlighted by 16 NCAA qualifiers, four ACC champions and a pair of All-Americans.
+Virginia has had four standout seasons since Leen's arrival, highlighted by 31 NCAA qualifiers, eight ACC champions and four All-Americans as well as the 2015 ACC team championship.

-Virginia set program records with nine NCAA qualifiers and four national seeds in 2012-13.
-Jedd Moore (157 pounds) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
+Virginia set a program record with nine NCAA qualifiers, including four national seeds, in 2012-13.
+Jedd Moore (157) and Nick Sulzer (165) each earned All-America honors while Matt Snyder (125) and George DiCamillo (133) reached the All-America round.
 DiCamillo was crowned the ACC champion at 133 pounds, becoming the first UVa freshman to win an ACC title since 1995.

 The Cavaliers recorded a program-best No. 11 national ranking during the season and defeated then-No. 9 Central Michigan at the Virginia Duals, marking the first top-10 opponent that Virginia has ever beaten.
 UVa posted a 16-4 record in dual matches before narrowly finishing second at the ACC Championships and taking 21st at the NCAA Championships.